 The Open Wabi Artist Residency Program was founded by husband and wife team, Jason Andrew Bowles and Tricia Bowles.
 They purchased the Open Wabi property in the fall of 2007, one month before their wedding, with a vision of establishing an artist residency.

 Jason Andrew Bowles is an MFA graduate of the Maryland Institute College of Art.
-He is employed by Denison University and is an adjunct professor at Mount Vernon Nazarene University.
+He is employed by Denison University.
 He has enjoyed a personal studio space at Open Wabi for over 10 years.
-His personal work is influenced by Fluxus and Wabi Sabi.
+His personal work is influenced by Fluxus and Wabi-Sabi.

 He is interested in the transience of materials and the transience of our own existence.
 He is also very interested in the act of problem-solving by making creative and resourceful use of whatever materials are at hand (regardless of their original purpose).
 He often uses found objects and material in his work.